 - Try to find evidence that builds your defense, like security camera footage that contradicts the allegations of the arresting officer.

 - File a motion to dismiss the charges if there are legal grounds for doing so.

-- Negotiate with the prosecutor for a plea bargain deal with favorable terms if appropriate.
+- Negotiate with the prosecutor for a plea deal with favorable terms if appropriate.

 - Take your case to trial seeking an acquittal.

-These strategies could help you avoid or minimize the legal consequences of the DWI charges.
+These strategies could help you avoid or minimize the legal consequences of DWI charges.

 How a DWI Conviction Could Affect Your Life Outside of Court

 Unlike a simple speeding ticket, a DWI conviction will haunt you for many years after the court process.
 Let’s say that you serve your time and pay your fines, get your driver’s license back, and want to rebuild your life.
 That could be easier said than done, because:

 - Your boss can fire you for getting a criminal conviction, even if you never have to go to jail.
 Texas is an at-will employment state, so you do not have job security unless you have an employment contract or collective bargaining agreement, and those documents usually allow termination for cause, which can include a DWI conviction.

 - When you try to get a new job, you will find many doors closed to you because of a criminal record.
 The better the job, the greater the likelihood of having to consent to a background check which will reveal a criminal record.